micmejia/bible-dump/NKJV/Ezekiel/Ezek 47.md

 But its swamps and marshes will not be healed; they will be given over to salt.

 ###### 12
 Along the bank of the river, on this side and that, will grow all _kinds of_ trees used for food; their leaves will not wither, and their fruit will not fail.
 They will bear fruit every month, because their water flows from the sanctuary.
-Their fruit will be for food, and their leaves for medicine."[^d] ## Borders of the Land
+Their fruit will be for food, and their leaves for medicine." ## Borders of the Land

 ###### 13
 Thus says the Lord God: "These _are_ the borders by which you shall divide the land as an inheritance among the twelve tribes of Israel.
 Joseph _shall have two_ portions.